aizukanne/football-fixture-predictions/docs/guides/GENAI_PUNDIT_V2_IMPLEMENTATION_GUIDE.md

 ```

 This is the same pattern used throughout the project for RAPIDAPI_KEY, OPENWEATHER_KEY, and all other API keys.

+#### Weather and Standings Integration

+GenAI Pundit v2.0 now includes weather forecasts and team standings to achieve feature parity with the legacy version:

+**Weather Data (via OpenWeather API)**:
+- Fetches hourly weather forecast for match venue
+- Uses OneCall API 3.0 for detailed forecasts
+- Geocoding API to convert city names to coordinates
+- Weather data included in AI context for better predictions

+**Team Standings (via RapidAPI)**:
+- Fetches current league standings for both teams
+- Includes league position, points, and total teams
+- Uses the same RAPIDAPI_KEY as other handlers
+- Standings data included in AI context for better analysis

+Both features are optional - if API keys are not configured, the system will log warnings but continue to generate analysis without this data.

 #### 2. **Rotate Keys Regularly**